NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Related Work

-\paragraph{Specialized Code Edit: } The advent of LLMs has spurred research in code editing, leading to the development of numerous approaches tailored specifically for code editing tasks~\cite{Li2023InstructCoderIT,GRACE,Liu2024CoEdPilotRC,wei2024coeditor,jin2025suggestingcodeeditsinteractive}.
+\paragraph{Specialized Code Edit} The advent of LLMs has spurred research in code editing, leading to the development of numerous approaches tailored specifically for code editing tasks~\cite{Li2023InstructCoderIT,GRACE,Liu2024CoEdPilotRC,wei2024coeditor,jin2025suggestingcodeeditsinteractive, wang2025reusegenerateacceleratingcode}.
 InstructCoder~\cite{Li2023InstructCoderIT} introduces a dataset of 114,000 instruction-based triplets for LLM tuning, enhancing code editing accuracy for open-source models.
 However, it requires precise developer input, adding cognitive overhead.
-GRACE~\cite{GRACE} conditions LLMs on prior edits, significantly improving performance for edits distant from the current focus by capturing implicit developer intent.
-CoEdPilot~\cite{Liu2024CoEdPilotRC} combines historical edits, project context, and feedback to enhance code edit recommendations.
-It improves practicality but depends heavily on developer input and has high computational costs.
-Coeditor~\cite{wei2024coeditor} uses repository-level changes and edit history to boost performance in single- and multi-turn editing.
-However, it may miss fine-grained edit patterns by focusing on repository diffs.
-Unlike these models that rely on developer prompts, \mymodel takes a proactive approach by predicting edit locations and content.
-This enables a seamless, instruction-free workflow, fostering predictive collaboration.
+CoEdPilot~\cite{Liu2024CoEdPilotRC} enhances code edit recommendations using historical edits and project context, but relies heavily on developer input and incurs high computational costs.
+Unlike prompt-based models, \mymodel proactively predicts edit locations and content, enabling a seamless, instruction-free workflow.